Print Friendly, PDF & Email

 The diagnosis of Cushing’s syndrome is the most challenging problem in endocrinology and may be difficult for even experienced endocrinologists.
 Patients need to appreciate that all the currently available tests have pitfalls and none are perfect.
 Repeated testing may often be needed when the results are not straightforward.
 The Endocrine Society guidelines recommend that one of the screening tests be performed (my personal preference is late-night salivary cortisol and/or the dexamethasone suppression test).
 If any test is abnormal, patients should be referred to an endocrinologist to perform confirmatory studies.

 Editor’s Note: Dr. Findling is an endocrinologist and Professor of Medicine at the Medical College of Wisconsin.
-Dr. Findling has been dedicated to the clinical evaluation and care of patients with Cushing’s syndrome for over thirty years.
-He has over 100 publications and was a co-author of the Endocrine Society guidelines for the diagnosis of Cushing’s syndrome.
+Dr. Findling has been dedicated to the clinical evaluation and care of patients with Cushing’s syndrome for over forty years.
+He has well over 100 publications and was a co-author of the Endocrine Society guidelines for the diagnosis of Cushing’s syndrome.